awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-with-private-integration.md

    1. Type a URL, for example, `http://myApi.example.com`, for **Endpoint URL**\.

       Here, the host name \(for example, `myApi.example.com`\) is used to set the `Host` header of the integration request\.
+**Note**
+For the network load balancer \(NLB\), be sure to use the NLB DNS name as described in [Getting Started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html)\.

    1. Leave the **Use Default Timeout** selection as\-is, unless you want to customize the integration timeouts\.